elfamosoworker/phone_book/README.md

 # USING

-You can launch it with python in a terminal (CLI) or in the IDE (GUI) or in a code editor (like vscode).
+You can launch it with python in a terminal (CLI) or in the IDE (GUI) or also in a code editor (like vscode).